ldspr0/ldspr0/README.md

 - 📫 And now I Study Java on Ya.Practicum to get more knowledge of it.
 - 🌱 I love to learn more about Programming Architecture and Enterprise Patterns (and their performance).

+- p.s.
+I'm sorry, but you probably will not be able to find anything interesting under my repositories as most of my work is Private.

 <!--
 **ldspr0/ldspr0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.